kairosilveira/kairosilveira/README.md

  to predict prices in the real state market(still working on it).<br/>
 - [Titanic Competition]:
-This is a kaggle competition for begginers that I used to show how to use pipelines for data preparation and how to tune the hyperparameters of the pipeline with GridSearchCV. <br/>
+This is a kaggle competition for begginers that I used to show how to use pipelines for data preparation and how to tune the hyperparameters of the pipeline transformers and predictors with GridSearchCV. <br/>

+- [MNIST-with-ScikitLearn]:
+In this small computer vision project, I use the famous MNIST dataset to build a model for the Kaggle competition and I also try to classify some images that I made myself(still working on it).
+I do this using scikitlearn.<br/>
 --------------

 ####  Contact me here: